Emma Hart BANGER

 Download the Exhibition guide

-We are publishing a new book to accompany the exhibition.
+We have published a new book to accompany the exhibition.
 As well as looking back over the last several years of Hart’s career, It includes installation photography of the new work made for the exhibition, and new writing by Fruitmarket Director Fiona Bradley, curator and writer Helen Legg and artist and filmmaker Sarah Wood.
 We are particularly delighted that writer Ali Smith has written a new short story for the book, inspired by visits to Emma Hart’s studio during the making of BANGER.
+BUY NOW